 REGISTRATION FOR THIS EVENT IS NOW CLOSED - Join us at the EPRA-Cullen International conference to explore how to ensure sustainable media in the age of social media, with a focus on financing, online platforms presence, the future of the EU Audiovisual Media Services Directive and the forthcoming European Media Freedom Act.This event has passed

-This full-day conference organised jointly by EPRA and Cullen International examines with the help of critical thinkers, policy makers, industry and regulators how to ensure sustainable media in the wake of increasing content consumption through social media.
+The conference discussed with the help of critical thinkers, policymakers, industry and regulators how to ensure sustainable media in the wake of increasing content consumption through social media.

-how to ensure that media is present on online platforms and is viewed by citizens
+- how to ensure that media is present on online platforms and is viewed by citizens; and

-The forthcoming European Media Freedom Act (EMFA) and the future of the EU Audiovisual Media Services Directive (AVMS) will be at the centre of the discussions.
+The forthcoming European Media Freedom Act (EMFA) and the future of the EU Audiovisual Media Services Directive (AVMS) were at the centre of the discussions.

 Welcome address by Dr. Armin Hartmuth, Deputy director at Representation of the Free State of Bavaria in the EU

 Welcome address by the organizers, EPRA & Cullen International

 Opening keynote by Amma Asante, Chair of Commissariaat voor de Media

 Moderator: Mari Velsand, Norwegian Media Authority & EPRA Board